Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2, 3$, $u_{0}$ radial: Description of the I-method and outline of the proof

-Theorems $\ref{t1.4}$ and $\ref{t1.5}$ are then proved by a bootstrapping estimate.
+Theorems $\ref{t1.4}$, $\ref{t1.4.1}$, and $\ref{t1.5}$ are then proved by a bootstrapping estimate.
 Let

-Assume that $J$ is an interval. $J$ is clearly nonempty since $0 \in J$.
-Moreover, $J$ is closed by standard local well - posedness theory.
+$J$ is clearly nonempty since $0 \in J$.
+Moreover, standard local well-posedness theory implies that $J$ is a closed interval.
 Therefore, to prove $J = [0, \infty)$ it suffices to show that $J$ is open.
 By $(\ref{2.2})$, interpolation, and Bernstein's inequality,

 and

 Therefore if $J$ is an interval such that $E(Iu(t)) \leq 1$ on $J$, then $(\ref{2.8})$, $(\ref{2.9})$, $(\ref{2.18})$, $(\ref{2.19})$, and the conservation of mass imply that